Power of Attorney: What's That About?

 Invalidation made by a court

-Upon death of the principal.
+Upon the death of the principal.

 Undoubtedly, the most common power of attorney in New York law is a durable power of attorney.
 This means the power of attorney is effective the day you sign it, but that authority continues even if you become incapacitated.
 With that, you have the option to attach conditions, such as a triggering or terminating date or event.
-For many persons, a durable power of attorney is the best option.
+For many people, a durable power of attorney is the best option.

 Example POA Situation